LineaLabs/lineapy/docs/source/howto.rst

 It's likely that lineapy is not setup properly.
-For Jupyter Notebooks, we currently require that you start it with `env IPYTHONDIR=$PWD/.ipython jupyter notebook` (changing it soon to `lineapy jupyter notebook` or `lab` if you are using that).
+For Jupyter Notebooks, we currently require that you start it with :code:`env IPYTHONDIR=$PWD/.ipython jupyter notebook` (changing it soon to :code:`lineapy jupyter notebook` or :code:`lineapy jupyter lab` if you are using that).
 If that does not work, please try running ``%load_ext lineapy`` in your notebook.

 If your notebook is stuck in a frozen state, please restart (we are actively working on eliminating these edge cases).